Skip to main content

 Behold, the East's April 1 Letter of (mis)Intent, the main project I've been working on for the last week and change.

-All names on this letter, with the exception of the three that are credited to Lillia, are my work; all of the armory on this letter is the work of my deputy and successor-elect, Drasma Dragomira.
+All names on this letter, with the exception of the three that are credited to Lillia, are my work; all of the armory on this letter is the work of my deputy and successor-elect, Drasma Dragomira, who wrote up her process here.
 (I'm also responsible for the theme, header/footer text, and coordination work of it, but I feel that that part generally goes without saying.)

 I am ridiculously proud of this nonsense.
 I've wanted to do something like this for awhile, given that the practice of registering one's name in several different languages is one of the primary forms of shenanigans my heraldry household perpetrates, and given that "bad art is period" (along with its counterpart, "look at all the adorable derpy animals in every single period armorial!") is one of my favorite soapboxes.
 The theme is subtle at first glance, but should hopefully become apparent in its variations as you read through the letter.